 Murray is a co-author of Uniform Laws Annotated -- Uniform Commercial Code Forms and Materials, Vols.
-4 and 5 (West Publishing, 2007 with annual supplements), Uniform Commercial Code With Illinois Code Comments and Uniform Commercial Code Forms Annotated, Vols.
-2A and 2B, Illinois Practice Series (Thomson Reuter,s 2016), and Illinois Practice: Uniform Commercial Code Forms Annotated, Vols.
+4 and 5 (West Publishing, 2007 with annual supplements), Uniform Commercial Code with Illinois Code Comments and Uniform Commercial Code Forms Annotated, Vols.
+2A and 2B, Illinois Practice Series (Thomson Reuters 2018), and Illinois Practice: Uniform Commercial Code Forms Annotated, Vols.
 1 and 2 (West Publishing, 2006, with annual supplements).
-He serves as a contributing editor to Norton Bankruptcy Law and Practice 2d.
-He is a member of the Editorial Advisory Board of the Uniform Commercial Code Law Journal.
+He serves as a contributing editor to Norton Bankruptcy Law and Practice 2d and as a member of the Editorial Advisory Board of the Uniform Commercial Code Law Journal.

 Murray is a member of the American Law Institute, the American College of Bankruptcy and the American College of Commercial Finance Lawyers.
 He serves as an officer and director of the American College of Bankruptcy Foundation.
 Murray recently served as the president of the Catholic Lawyers Guild of Chicago.
 He is a life member of the Board of Trustees of the Catholic Theological Union in Chicago.
 He is a member of the Notre Dame Law School Advisory Council, the Big Shoulders Fund of the Archdiocese of Chicago, the National Board of Advisors of the Joseph Cardinal Bernardin Center, the Catholic Common Ground Initiative Advisory Committee, and the University of Chicago Divinity School Advisory Council.